manyeya/spane/README.md

 ## 🎯 What is SPANE?

-SPANE aims to be a **production-grade headless workflow engine** - the type of infrastructure that platforms like n8n, Zapier, and Temporal are built upon.
-With SPANE, you can:
+SPANE is an **experimental headless workflow engine** - exploring what it takes to build the type of infrastructure that platforms like n8n, Zapier, and Temporal are built upon.
+With SPANE, you can experiment with:

 ### **🏗️ Build Your Own Platform**
 - Create a custom automation platform tailored to your domain
 - Build a visual workflow builder with your own UI
 - Develop industry-specific automation tools (marketing automation, data pipelines, etc.)
-- Launch a SaaS product with workflow capabilities built-in
+- Prototype a SaaS product with workflow capabilities built-in

 ### **🔌 Embed Workflow Power**
 - Add workflow orchestration to your existing application